udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 (Here, a binary operator is one that takes two arguments).

 The '+' sign does exactly what you expect it to do; it adds two numbers together.
-The '-' sign does exaclty what you expect it to do as well; it subtracts one number from another to find the difference.
+The '-' sign does exactly what you expect it to do as well; it subtracts one number from another to find the difference.
 The '*' sign again does what you probably expect it to do; it multiplies to numbers together, resulting in a product.

 However, '/' does *not* do what you expect it to do.

-If one or both of the numbers is a float (floating point number), it divides the two of them together in a normal fasion.
+If one or both of the numbers is a float (floating point number), it divides the two of them together in a normal fashion.

 However, if both of the numbers are ints (integers), then the '/' sign does something called *integer division*.
 Integer division always results in an integer, even if the divisor (i.e. the denominator) is not evenly divisible by the numerator.
 Instead, the quotient in integer division is *rounded down*.
 Integer division in Python is actually identical to floor division, which also has its own Python symbol ('//').